Matnard/Pong/README.md

 - [x] Render in webGL in 3D with 4x4 matrices
 - [ ] Implement a camera
 - [ ] Implement a light
+- [ ] Implement a bitmap font for instructions and points